Huzi Blogs

 The dynamic nature of CSS Variables makes them perfect for implementing light/dark mode or other themes.

-First, define the color palettes for your themes using variables.
+First, define the colour palettes for your themes using variables.
 We can use a data attribute on the html tag to switch between themes.

 /* Default (Light Theme) */